High-contrast random composites: homogenisation framework and new spectral phenomena

-In Section \ref{s:relevant} we explore the connection between the spectrum of $\AA^\hom$ and the limiting behaviour of the spectra of $\AA^\e$.
-We introduce a notion of \textit{statistically relevant limiting spectrum} of $\AA^\e$, denoted by ${\mathcal SR}\mbox{-}\lim \Sp(\AA^\e)$ --- namely, a subset of $\lim_{\e \to 0} \Sp(\AA^\e)$ whose points are characterised by existence of families of approximate eigenfunctions of $\AA^\e$ satisfying certain bounds.
-The essence of the definition is that one takes only those $\l$ that have approximate eigenfunctions (of $\AA^\e$) significant part of whose energy stays inside (large) fixed neighbourhoods of the origin as $\e\to 0$ and disregards those $\l$ that have only (approximate) eigenfunctions with energy mainly concentrated in the areas of space with non-typical (in the same sense as above) distribution of inclusions (since for small $\e$, non-typical areas that are large enough to support approximate eigenfunctions are located far from the origin).
-The main result of this section is that ${\mathcal SR}\mbox{-}\lim \Sp(\AA^\e)$ coincides with $\Sp(\AA^\hom)$; the proof is given in Sections \ref{ss:5.1} and \ref{ss:9.2}.
-A natural question that arises is ``can one somehow characterise the statistically relevant subset of $\Sp(\AA^\e)$?''.
-In Section \ref{ss:9.3} we address it by introducing ``approximate statistically relevant spectrum'' $\widehat{\Sp}_\e(\AA^\e)\subset \Sp(\AA^\e)$.
-The idea behind the definition is very similar to the one used for ${\mathcal SR}\mbox{-}\lim \Sp(\AA^\e)$.
-We show that $\widehat{\Sp}_\e(\AA^\e)$ converges in the sense of Hausdorff to $\Sp(\AA^\hom)$.
-It is important to mention that $\widehat{\Sp}_\e(\AA^\e)$ is not defined in a unique way.
-By changing the bounds on the approximate eigenfunctions in the definition (fundamentally determined by the stochastic homogenisation correctors), one changes the set $\widehat{\Sp}_\e(\AA^\e)$.
-We do not know whether an exact (rather than approximate) decomposition of $\Sp(\AA^\e)$ into statistically relevant and irrelevant parts is possible --- the intuitive concept behind our definition is difficult to quantify precisely, so this question remains open.
+In Section \ref{s:relevant} we explore the connection between the spectrum of $\AA^\hom$ and the limiting behaviour (as $\e\to 0$) of the spectra of $\AA^\e$.
+For the family $\AA^\e$, we introduce a notion of the \textit{relevant limiting spectrum}, denoted by ${\mathcal R}\mbox{-}\lim \Sp(\AA^\e)$ --- namely, a subset of $\lim \Sp(\AA^\e)$ whose points are characterised by the existence of approximate eigenfunctions with significant part of their energy remaining inside a (large) fixed neighbourhood of the origin as $\e\to 0$.
+On the other hand, those $\l$ that have (approximate) eigenfunctions with energy mainly concentrated in regions with non-typical (in the same sense as above) inclusion distributions, and thus located far from the origin for small $\e$, constitute the irrelevant limiting spectrum.
+We show that ${\mathcal R}\mbox{-}\lim \Sp(\AA^\e)$ coincides with $\Sp(\AA^\hom)$, see Theorem \ref{th:9.2}.
+We then discuss the implications of this result for the parabolic and hyperbolic evolution semigroups, cf. Corollary \ref{cor: 6.6}: namely, we show that on any finite domain one can neglect, as $\e\to 0$, the part of the initial conditions corresponding to the irrelevant limiting spectrum.